Askey--Wilson polynomials, quadratic harnesses and martingales: Construction in the general case

 Again, we can write this using the Jacobi matrices and martingale property as

 A calculation shows that for $\mathbf{J}_t=t\mathbf{x}+\mathbf{y}$, the $q$-commutation equation $[\mathbf{x},\mathbf{y}]_q=\mathbf{I}$ is equivalent to

-so \eqref{QJ} holds.
+so (\ref{QJ}) holds.

-Uniqueness of $(X_t)$ follows from the fact that by \cite[Theorem 4.1]{Bryc-Matysiak-Wesolowski-04} each such process has orthogonal martingale polynomials; from martingale property \eqref{Projection} all joint moments are determined uniquely, and correspond to finite dimensional distributions with compactly supported marginals.
+Uniqueness of $(X_t)$ follows from the fact that by \cite{BrycMatysiakWesolowski04}, Theorem 4.1, each such process has orthogonal martingale polynomials; from martingale property (\ref{Projection}) all joint moments are determined uniquely and correspond to finite-dimensional distributions with compactly supported marginals. \end{pf*}